UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch2.md

 ```

 #### Parse Tree
-The Llvm.NET implementation of Kaleidoscope doesn't use an AST per se.
+The Llvm.NET implementation of Kaleidoscope doesn't use an AST.
 Instead it use the parse tree generated
 by ANTLR with the addition of C# partial classes.
 ANTLR will generate a parser based on the grammar description
 input file.
 This generated parser (and lexer) includes a context type for each rule of the grammar.
 The C# target
 for ANTLR generates these types as partial classes so the they are extensible from the parser assembly without
 needing to derive a new type or use virtuals etc. Thus, the Kaleidoscope.Grammar assembly contains partial class
 extensions that provide simpler property accessors and support methods to where an additional AST is not needed.
-(e.g. The parse tree is the AST)
+(e.g. The parse tree is the AST) The only exception to this is when the code generation needs to construct nodes
+that otherwise don't exist in the source (i.e. prototypes of top level expressions as anonymous functions).

+To manage the creation of anonymous functions while re-using the same general code for code generation.
+A special
+Prototype and Identifier class are provided.
+The parse tree nodes have additional properties that can retrieve these
+custom types for the appropriate nodes and the generator can create them when it needs to.
+This allows all of the
+code generation to deal with consistent types as input, reducing duplication and other sorts of special case conditional
+logic in the code.

 See [Kaleidoscope Parse Tree Examples](Kaleidoscope-Parsetree-examples.md) for more information and example
 diagrams of the parse tree for various language constructs.

 ## Basic Application Architecture

-Generally speaking there are three main components to all of the sample chapter applications.
+Generally speaking there are four main components to all of the sample chapter applications.

   1. The main driver application (e.g. program.cs)
   2. The parser (e.g. Kaleidoscope.Grammar assembly)
+  3. Runtime support (e.g. Kaliedoscope.Runtime)
-  3. The code generator (e.g. CodeGenerator.cs)
+  4. The code generator (e.g. CodeGenerator.cs)

-There is an additional utility support library Kaleidoscope.Runtime providing some common adapter/facade pattern
-implementations for working with Kaleidoscope, ANTLR and Llvm.NET.

 ### Driver
 While each chapter is a bit different from the others.
 Many of the chapters are virtually identical for the driver.